1. The Definition of Composite Material

 Materials of Boeing 787 Dreamliner Commercial Airplane.
 Source: Modern Airliner

 As shown on above picture, among the 50% of advanced composites, the carbon laminate composite and carbon sandwich composite make up a large percentage.

 The major automobile manufacturers are increasingly turning to composites to help them meet increasingly strict performances and weight targets, ultimately improving fuel efficiency and also cutting down on the manufacturing costs.
 The most typical materials being used are fiberglass/polyurethane and fiberglass/polyester.

 As well as the above mentioned composite materials, some of the more high-end manufacturers have used carbon fiber to great effect.
 Tesla, Ferrari, Lamborghini and many other manufacturers have increased the use of carbon fiber to reduce weight, increase stiffness and strength, from the interior to small body parts through to entire chassis components.

-By adopting carbon fiber for its interior design, door sills, upper door sills, instrument binnacle, stereo and center console trim, Tesla have greatly enhanced the look and sportiness of the car with the added benefit of reducing the overall weight of the vehicle.
+By adopting carbon fiber for its interior design, door sills, upper door sills, instrument binnacle, stereo and centre console trim, Tesla has greatly enhanced the look and sportiness of the car with the added benefit of reducing the overall weight of the vehicle.